ChadHoweUGA/chadhoweuga.github.io/teaching.md

 ---
 layout: page
 title: Teaching
-subtitle: Information for students and advisees
+subtitle: Information for and about students and advisees
 ---

 ## 📢 <span style="color:red">STUDENT NEWS</span> 📢